KorPro vs ScaleOps

 What level of cluster access does each tool need?

-KorPro's Inspector runs with read-only RBAC permissions and never modifies your cluster state.
+KorPro is self-hosted and read-only: its Inspector installs via Helm, runs entirely inside your own cluster, and never modifies your cluster state — so cluster data and cloud credentials stay in your environment, which also suits air-gapped and on-prem deployments.
 ScaleOps requires write permissions because it actively patches pod resource requests and limits at runtime.
 For security-sensitive environments, KorPro's read-only model removes the risk of an agent accidentally disrupting workloads.

 Clean Up Before You Right-Size